michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 $f$;
 ```

 The `calculate_cost()` function is straightforward: for a given trade type, it multiplies the specified energy value by all applicable prices and returns their sum.
-The optional `_exclude` parameter allows you to omit a specific price item by name, while `_include` restricts the calculation to a particular price entry.
+The optional `_excl_pname` parameter allows you to omit a specific price item by name, while `_incl_pname` restricts the calculation to a particular price entry.
+Both accepts array of strings allowing to pass more values at once.

-The `calculate_fee()` function is slightly more complex, as it computes the total cost of both types of fees for the given energy value.
-Like `calculate_cost()`, it supports excluding certain fee entries from the result.
+The `calculate_fee()` function analogically calculates total percentual fee for trade type.
+Like previous function it allows to filter or exclude entries by price names(s) which might be combined with excluding or filtering by fee name(s) (`_incl_fname` and `_excl_fname`).

-By combining these functions, you can flexibly calculate a wide range of costs within CAGGs or use them directly for manual testing.
+By combining results of those these functions, you can flexibly calculate a wide range of costs within CAGGs or use them directly for manual testing.

-> If you change the function declaration from STABLE to IMMUTABLE, make sure to run `DISCARD PLANS` before each manual use (unless prices remain unchanged or you reconnect to the database).
+> Note these functions will not be accepted by TimescaleDB earlier than 2.20 because of their non-immutability.
+If you are on older version of TimescaleDB, change IMMUTABLE to STABLE.
+It will work as executed for CAGG refresh, but for manual use, make sure to run `DISCARD PLANS` before each execution.

 ## Aggregates for Energy
 The first-level CAGG aggregates hourly energy data from the `ltss` table.
 All subsequent CAGGs build on these precalculated energy aggregates.